Second-Order Approximation of Limit Order Books in a Single-Scale Regime

 \begin{proposition} For any $k,\ell \in \N$ with $k<\ell$, the discrete scheme for the volume fluctuations can be rewritten as

 where

 \end{proposition}

-The term $A_1^{(n), k, \ell}$ corresponds to the initial value of the volume fluctuation profile $Z_k^{(n), u}$ shifted along the stochastic characteristic $B_{\ell}^{(n)}-B_k^{(n)}$.
+The term $A_1^{(n), k, \ell}$ corresponds to the difference of the volume fluctuation profile $Z_k^{(n), u}$ and its shift along the stochastic characteristic $B_{\ell}^{(n)}-B_k^{(n)}$.
 The term $A_2^{(n), k, \ell}$ corresponds to the difference between the transport term of the microscopic dynamics and the one of the deterministic first-order approximation.
 The term $A_3^{(n), k, \ell}$ corresponds to the difference in the source contributions, i.e.~the limit order placements, of the microscopic dynamics and those of the deterministic first-order approximation.
 To apply standard tightness criteria, we will have to derive moment estimates for all three terms.
 While this is unproblematic for $A_2^{(n), k, \ell}$ and $A_3^{(n), k, \ell}$, the challenge is to control the term $A_1^{(n), k, \ell}$ as it apparently requires a priori bounds on $Z^{(n),u}_k$ itself.
 We will deal with this issue in Section \ref{sec: moment estimates}.